Overview

 Connecting habitat with your neighbours

-How the habitat on your property can connect with your neighbours and across the landscape is very important to the movement and well-being of wildlife.
-Thinking about connectivity is a good place to start when planning for wildlife habitat but please be aware that farming neighbours may have concerns about habitat features that may facilitate the movement of predators or wildlife damage to crops.
-Adjoining woodlots, streams, and even fence rows provide security for wildlife moving between shelter and feeding areas.
+Connecting habitat on your property with your neighbours and across the landscape is important to the movement and well-being of wildlife.
+Thinking about connectivity is a good place to start when planning for wildlife habitat.
+Be aware that farming neighbours may have concerns about habitat features that may facilitate the movement of predators or wildlife damage to crops.
+Adjoining woodlots, streams and even fence rows provide security for wildlife moving between shelter and feeding areas.
 This connectivity can also help wildlife recolonize vacant habitat and may help in migration.

-Early successional forest - Shrubs and young trees that are a few metres in height are important to a variety of warbler species, Ruffed Grouse and Eastern Cottontail.
-This forest type is now relatively rare in some parts of southern Ontario where much of the privately-owned forest may be mature.
+Early successional forest: Shrubs and young trees that are a few metres in height are important to a variety of warbler species, ruffed grouse and eastern cottontail.
+This forest type is now relatively rare in some parts of Southern Ontario where much of the privately-owned forest may be mature.
 Disturbance such as fire (in the past) or forest harvesting is required to create and maintain this young forest type.
-If you are interested in increasing habitat diversity on your properties, you may retire marginal agricultural lands, plant shrub and tree seedlings in open areas, or create openings in existing mature forest by cutting small patches of aspen or even maple.
-To maintain the diversity of forest structure, rare species, and the aesthetic and ecological value of very mature trees, consider leaving tall White and Red Pines, big oaks, and any Eastern Hemlocks or Carolinian species.
-Please check with your municipality before cutting any trees.
+To increase habitat diversity on your properties, retire marginal agricultural lands, plant shrub and tree seedlings in open areas or create openings in existing mature forest by cutting small patches of aspen or maple.
+To maintain the diversity of forest structure, rare species and the aesthetic and ecological value of very mature trees, leave tall white and red pines, big oaks and any eastern hemlocks or Carolinian species.
+Check with your municipality before cutting any trees.

-- Wetlands - If you have a low poorly drained area or an existing wetland, consider letting it return to nature by leaving it as is.
+2. Wetlands: If you have a low poorly drained area or an existing wetland, consider letting it return to nature by leaving it as is.
 You may also be interested in restoring wetland habitat.
 The Ontario Eastern Habitat Joint Venture (ON-EHJV) is a collaborative partnership of government and non-governmental partners coordinated by Ontario’s Ministry of Natural Resources and Environment and Climate Change Canada.
 Partners in the ON-EHJV work with landowners on the conservation of migratory bird habitat, particularly wetlands and associated upland habitats.
 In addition to providing valuable wildlife habitat, wetlands provide an essential service through ground water recharge, maintaining the water table upon which our rural wells depend.
-Something to think about during those hot, dry summers.

 Examples of grassland wildlife species include:

-- Riparian habitat - If you are lucky enough to have a creek or stream running through your property, leaving a buffer, a strip of area beside the water with grasses, shrubs, and trees, will help out immensely.
+4. Riparian habitat: Leave a buffer, a strip of area beside the water with grasses, shrubs and trees if you have a creek or stream running through your property.
 This area, called the riparian zone provides excellent habitat for many species.
-Plant species that live here are adapted to grow along the side of moving waterways and their long and interweaving roots will help to hold back the soil and limit erosion, which will make the water cleaner and everything that relies on the water healthier.
-Good management of riparian areas, ponds and floodplains can also make good business sense for farmers.
+Plant species in this area are adapted to grow along moving waterways.
+Their long, interwoven roots help hold the soil in place and reduce erosion.
+This keeps the water cleaner and supports the health of the plants, animals, and people that rely on it.
 Buffer strips are a proven and affordable best practice for conserving soil and water quality.

-- Crop rotation – There are many different ways that farmers can help to increase the environmental benefits of their farms.
+6. Crop rotation: There are many different ways that farmers can help to increase the environmental benefits of their farms.
 One of the most effective is crop rotation.
 Crop rotation has benefits for both the farm and the environment, which can trickle down to wildlife in the area.
-Thoughtful selection of specific crops can improve soil health, reduce soil erosion, and decrease the need for pest and disease control.
-If the fields are left to fallow occasionally or are used as pasture for grazing livestock, they can provide habitat for grassland birds and other species that benefit from open grassy areas.
+Thoughtfully select specific crops to improve soil health, reduce soil erosion, and decrease the need for pest and disease control.
+Leaving fields to fallow occasionally or using them as pasture for grazing livestock, provides habitat for grassland birds and other species that benefit from open grassy areas.

-- Windbreaks - Rows of trees, shrubs and other plants that separate sections of farm fields are called windbreaks.
+7. Windbreaks: Rows of trees, shrubs and other plants that separate sections of farm fields are called windbreaks.
 Their primary purpose is to prevent strong winds from causing erosion that strip away nutrients from the soil, allowing crop yields to increase.
 They also create excellent habitat for a wide variety of species, and can serve to link larger sections of forest, allowing species that normally would not travel long distances in an open field to make that trek under cover of trees or shrubs where they may feel safer.
-The Ontario Ministry of Agriculture, Food and Rural Affairs offers helpful tools and mapping applications which allow users to design and map windbreaks as well as estimate costs.
+The Ontario Ministry of Agriculture, Food and Agribusiness offers helpful tools and mapping applications which allow users to design and map windbreaks as well as estimate costs.

 Incentive programs